Opt-out payroll autosave trials

 In the UK, auto enrolment has made a huge difference to participation rates for workplace pension saving, helping millions of people overcome inertia to get started with pension saving if they didn’t choose to opt out.
-We’re exploring whether a similar joining mechanism could be facilitated by employers that want to support people to get started with emergency saving.
+Our autosave trials are exploring whether a similar opt-out joining mechanism could be facilitated by employers and providers that want to support people to get started with emergency saving.
 The aim of this approach is to increase participation among people who want to save through payroll for the shorter-term but don’t get around to it, whilst also preserving the choice not to save for those who don’t want to or can’t.

 Interested in taking part?

 Employers, and the payroll mechanism, can play a role in employee financial wellbeing.
 We’re interested in talking to employers and providers implementing, or thinking about implementing, tools, benefits and solutions to support employees’ financial wellbeing.
 If your organisation is interested in taking part in future research, or wants to find out more about our current programme, we’d love to hear from you.
 Contact us: firstname.lastname@example.org

 BlackRock is a global investment manager serving the UK market for more than 30 years with a purpose to help more and more people experience financial wellbeing.
 BlackRock’s Emergency Savings Initiative is made possible through philanthropic support from the BlackRock Foundation and the BlackRock Charitable Gift Fund.
 The initiative brings together partner companies and non-profit financial health experts to make saving easier and more accessible for low- to moderate-income people across the US and UK, ultimately helping more people to establish an important financial safety net.
 For more information, visit blackrock.com/corporate/about-us/social-impact